pandakov/yolo5_car_detection/README.md

 - for using detection script with video stream change 'source' parameter on detection_settings.json

 ### Training model
-We build trainnig process for running on Google Colab https://colab.research.google.com/.
+We built trainnig process for running on Google Colab https://colab.research.google.com/.
 Use GPU acceleration for fast training.

 - prepare your dataset on Roboflow site https://universe.roboflow.com/
 - copy train.ipynb to Google Colab